Williamlaw718/cs340-project/modified4_algorithm/README.md

 For extension 4, the modification is not done in the algorithm, but rather in the parsing step of obtaining the constraint and student preferences input files.
 Use get_bmc_info_up_size.py to get the new constraint and preferences, so that you can run the modified algorithm on those new input files.

+NOTE: all extensions are enabled at the start

 ## Run Command